ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/ff1/multiworld_en.md

 4. Navigate to the location you installed Archipelago to.
 Open data/lua/FF1/ff1_connector.lua
    1. If it gives a `NLua.Exceptions.LuaScriptException: .\socket.lua:13: module 'socket.core' not found:` exception
    close your emulator entirely, restart it and re-run these steps
-   2. If it says `Must use a version of bizhawk 2.3.1 or higher`, double check your Bizhawk version by clicking **Help** -> **About**
+   2. If it says `Must use a version of bizhawk 2.3.1 or higher`, double-check your Bizhawk version by clicking **Help** -> **About**

 ### Play the game